ksu-cs-textbooks/cis526/content/00-forward/01-introduction.md

 A second tool we’ll be making heavy use of is the Codio platform.
 Codio is also an online learning tool, but one meant specifically for programmers.
 It combines content delivery with an online IDE (Integrated Development Environment), and each unit in Codio runs on a virtual machine running Linux that you have full root level access to.
 This is an inordinately powerful tool for learning web development, especially when you consider the vast majority of web applications are hosted on Linux servers.
 Another great benefit is that if you have a question about an error you’re encountering in your code, and you’d like me to take a look – you don’t have to send me code snippets or screenshots in an email.
 Just a description of your problem, because I can open your project in Codio and have direct access to your work.
 This also means I can give you faster and more accurate feedback – not a bad thing when we’re trying to cover as much as we are.

-### RocketChat
+### Discord

-We'll also be using the departmental RocketChat server heavily for communications.
+We'll also be using the departmental Discord server heavily for communications.
 Our first assignment is an icebreaker – introducing ourselves in the `#cis526` channel.
 Why, you wonder?
 Am I a sadist?
 Well, no.  One of the biggest differences in online courses is that it is often just you interacting with the course content the instructor has developed.
 It can be almost as if you were taking the class by yourself.
 That’s great in some ways, but it can also suck in others.
 So by introducing ourselves, we have an idea of who else is in the course – the same way you could look across the classroom and see your fellow students.

 ### Videos